Lakeview, Oregon: Education

+Infrastructure

 Transportation

 Lakeview is on U.S. Route 395 and Oregon Route 140.
 Oregon's Outback Scenic Byway passes through Lakeview along Highway 395.
 By road, the nearest incorporated cities are Klamath Falls, Oregon, 96 mi west of Lakeview; Bend, Oregon, 175 mi to the northwest; Burns, Oregon, 139 mi to the northeast; Winnemucca, Nevada, 211 mi to the southeast; and Alturas, California, 54 mi south of Lakeview.

 The Lake Railroad (formerly the Lake County Railroad) is a spur line from Lakeview to Alturas, California.
-It provides Lakeview with freight service, but does not carry passengers.
+It provides Lakeview with freight service only.
 It is owned by Lake County residents, and is operated by Frontier Rail.
 Lakeview is 96 mi from the Amtrak station in Klamath Falls.

 The Lake County Airport is 3 mi southwest of the Lakeview's downtown area.
 It is a public airport owned by Lake County residents.
 The airport covers 1000 acre, and includes a single 5318 ft asphalt runway.

 Local and regional public transportation is available through the Lake County Senior Citizens Association.
 All vehicle are equipped with lifts or ramps for ADA transport.
 Areas served includes Christmas Valley, Fort Rock, Silver Lake, Lakeview, Adel, Plush.

+Water

+The Oregon Legislature approved $15 million in 2021 for a new water treatment plant for the city.